Self-consistent determination of the many-body state of ultracold bosonic atoms in a one-dimensional harmonic trap: Many-Body Formalism

 The homogeneous quantum many-body problem corresponding to the Hamiltonian \eqref{hamiltonian} without harmonic trap ($\omega=0$) can be solved by Bethe ansatz, as was shown long ago by Lieb and Liniger~\cite{lieb1963a}.
 On the other hand, for trapped (spatially confined) and thus generally inhomogeneous systems, the mathematical case most relevant to actual experiments, the exact solution is not known (except for the hard-core limit \cite{volosniev2014a}).
 There are several numerical methods that are applicable to the present problem, such as, for example, density matrix renormalization group~\cite{white1992, hallberg2006} and quantum Monte Carlo methods~\cite{austin2012}.
-Here, we used the multiconfigurational time-dependent Hartree (MCTDH) method for bosons~\cite{alon2008} and, in particular, its implementation MCTDH-X~\cite{mctdhx}.
-This powerful method, long known in physical chemistry for distinguishable particles \cite{Meyer1990,meyer2009}, has since the advent of ultracold quantum gases proven its value for the study of the correlation properties of fragmented BECs cf., e.g.,~\cite{alon2005,sakmann2009,lode2012,streltsov2013,fischer2015,klaiman2015,klaiman2016,tsatsos2016a,sakmann2016,LodeBruder}, cf.\,Appendix A for a concise summary.
+Here, we used the multiconfigurational time-dependent Hartree (MCTDH) method for bosons~\cite{alon2008} and, in particular, its implementation MCTDH-X~\cite{mctdhx,LodeMulti}.
+This powerful method, long known in physical chemistry for distinguishable particles \cite{Meyer1990,meyer2009}, has since the advent of ultracold quantum gases proven its value for the study of the correlation properties of fragmented BECs cf., e.g.,~\cite{sakmann2009,lode2012,streltsov2013,fischer2015,klaiman2015,klaiman2016,tsatsos2016a,sakmann2016,LodeBruder}.
+The MCTDH method constructs the many-body wavefunction as a sum of all possible configurations of distributing $N$ particles over $M$ time-dependent single-particle wavefunctions (orbitals).
+The system of equations for both Fock space occupation distribution amplitudes and shape of orbitals, obtained after applying the Dirac-Frenkel variational principle, is solved self-consistently and yields the many-body wavefunction of the system, cf.\,Appendix A for a concise summary. {Numerous MCTDH studies have demonstrated the importance of self-consistency, and even when energy and density differences to a non-self-consistent mean-field treatment are very small.
+See for an illustration, e.g., Ref.\,\cite{klaiman2015}, which shows that even in a large $N$ limit in which energy and density are described exactly by the mean field theory, and the occupation of higher orbitals becomes negligibly small, subtle correlations are revealed by the self-consistent approach.